Las Vegas Bicycle Accident Attorney

 Cyclists have the right to the streets – but put their lives at risk when sharing a roadway with a negligent driver.
 When drivers fail in their legal duty to obey traffic laws or drive with a reasonable standard of care, they can be held responsible for damages they cause during accidents.
-If you have been injured by a motor vehicle driver, you need to seek a consultation from an experienced personal injury attorney and win back the compensation you deserve for your injuries.
+If you have been injured by a motor vehicle driver, you need to seek a consultation from an experienced bicycle accident attorney in Las Vegas and win back the compensation you deserve for your injuries.

 Some types of driver negligence you can attempt to prove include:

 - Drunk or drug intoxication

 - Failure to observe cyclist in adjoining lane